Welcome to the second step in our free professional learning series on building your PLN.

 - Watch Alec Couros’s How to use Twitter effectively in education video and read Mrs Fintelman’s To Tweet or Not To Tweet: Using Twitter to build my PLN post.
 Leave a comment on this post to share your ideas on how you might use Twitter to build your PLN.

 - If you haven’t joined Twitter yet, head over to twitter.com and sign up.
-Leave a comment on this post with your Twitter name so we can follow you.
+Leave a comment on this post with your Twitter name so others can follow you.

-- Check out this list of nominees from the 2013 Edublog Awards – Best Individual Tweeter.
+- Check out this list of finalists from the 2015 Edublog Awards – Best Individual Tweeter.
 Choose some tweeters who appeal to you to follow.

 - Write a blog post about your initial impressions of Twitter.
 You could include – what you see as obstacles to taking part in Twitter, what you have learnt from being on Twitter, or who you have connected with via Twitter.
 Don’t forget to leave a comment here with the link to your post.